PSatakshee/My-Bot/README.md

 ## Description

 MyBot is an AI-powered chatbot built with Next.js, TypeScript, and Tailwind CSS.
 It leverages the Hugging Face Inference API to provide intelligent responses using the Meta Llama 3.3 70B Instruct model.
-This project demonstrates how to create a modern, responsive chat interface with AI capabilities.

 ## Features